nubenetes/awesome-kubernetes/docs/customer.md

 ### GAIA-X
 - [GAIA-X: A Federated Data Infrastructure for Europe](https://www.bmwi.de/Redaktion/EN/Dossier/gaia-x.html)

+## Audi Kubika-O
+- [redhat.com: Audi builds developer environment with Red Hat OpenShift](https://www.redhat.com/en/resources/audi-case-study) Audi decided to use Red Hat OpenShift, an enterprise Kubernetes platform, as the foundation of **Kubika-O**, its new self-service developer environment, to speed and scale delivery of innovative projects.

 ## Carrefour Spain
 - [Efficient Java in the cloud with Quarkus.
 Carrefour Spain’s test: Quarkus vs. Spring Boot](https://horizons.carrefour.com/efficient-java-in-the-cloud-with-quarkus) "This move will help our applications to become scalable, real time, resilient and, all in all, provide a better experience to our customers"